MPAC Fact Sheet

 Each component of Ontario's property assessment system plays an important role.

-MPAC determines Current Value Assessments and classifications for all properties in Ontario.
+MPAC determines property assessments for all properties in Ontario.

 MPAC completes a province-wide Assessment Update every four years based on a legislated valuation date.
 The valuation date, established by the Ontario government, is a fixed day on which all properties are valued.